Putting the scheme design into law

 The Deposit and Return Scheme for Scotland Regulations 2020 set out the legal requirements for drinks producers and retailers as part of the scheme.

 Prohibit marketing or sale of drinks in scheme containers to consumers, if the producer is not registered with SEPA.
 Producers are: either the brand owner (for products branded in the UK) or the importer (for products branded outside the UK) or someone selling drinks in single-use containers that are filled and sealed at point of sale (e.g. a crowler).

 Require that a 20p deposit is charged each time one of those single-use drinks containers is sold in Scotland.
 The seller must also make clear the packaging can be returned in exchange for getting the deposit back.
-These obligations do not apply to products sold in export (duty-free) shops, on hospitality premises that sell drinks exclusively for on-site consumption, or for sale to a consumer outside Scotland.
+These obligations do not apply to products sold in export (duty-free) shops or to hospitality premises that sell drinks exclusively for on-site consumption.
+They also do not apply to sales to consumers outside Scotland.

 Require producers to collect the annual target percentage of scheme packaging they place on the market by collecting their own scheme packaging from retailers and return points and accepting it back from wholesalers.
 Producers will reimburse deposits for any packaging returned or collected.